Audition Opportunities

 Here’s what will happen at this audition:

-• You’ll arrive at The Unitarian Church of Calgary and wait in the lobby until we come to get you
+• You’ll arrive at the audition location and wait outside the audition room until we come to get you

 • You’ll join our directors in the audition room, where you will perform your monologue for us